 There are also a few newer testing systems that offer either real time or same day results.
 The two most popular are:

 You can do air samples for your car but the best way to test is with your nose.
 If your car smells musty after being closed up.
-It’s probably got mold.
+It probably has a mold issue.
 Check under the floor carpet first.
-On a lot of cards it’s pretty easy to get up - search youtube.
+On most cars it’s pretty easy to get up - search Youtube for your make and model.

 Testing your body for mold exposure is often more straightforward than testing your home.
 In recent years, significant advancements have been made in body testing, with direct tests for mycotoxins now available.
-While the CDC does not currently recommend mold bio-testing, this is primarily because the science is still evolving.
-However, many individuals and experts recognize that the CDC isn’t always the final word, especially in emerging fields of science.
+Be sure to test with your local Natural Medicine Doctor who specializes in mold before ordering these tests.

 Here are some of the most commonly used body tests for mold exposure.
 These tests are typically available through naturopathic or holistic doctors: